melvey/reveal.js/slides/hit226/week1/index.md

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->
 ### Some tips
-* Pull from the server before you start writing
+* Fetch from the server before you start writing
 * Push whenever you finish writing
 * A commit should be self-contained
 	* If you are editing multiple files, include them all